EmulairEmulator/Emulair-Lemuroid-clone/README.md

 - [x] A "Jump back in" section on the "Games" page, along with "Recents", "Favorites" and "All Games"
 - [x] Complete visual redesign with consistent sizing, spacing and corner radius
 - [x] Complete conversion to Material Design 3 Components
+- [x] An info screen containing frequently asked questions and other useful stuff
+- [x] A profile screen used for easily connecting to RetroAchievements and syncing save files to the cloud
+- [x] Light Theme, AMOLED Theme, Material You Theme (previously there was only a Dark Theme)
+- [x] Set what screen orientation games should be opened in (landscape/portrait/follow device)
+- [x] Slide down in the "Games" page to rescan your directories and refresh your games list
+- [x] Automatically rescan internal directories on app restart
+- [x] Sync save files with Google Firebase
+- [x] Button prompts before (almost) every important action
 - [x] A themed app icon for Android 13+ devices
 - [x] Fixes for bugs that were carried over from Lemuroid
+- [x] Plenty QOL features, updates and fixes

 ## Upcoming Features
 - [ ] More emulation cores (almost all cores found on RetroArch)